mdwisu/next-js-cp/content/blog/belajar-nextjs.md

 ---
 title: "Belajar Next.js"
-description: "
-Whether you're an individual developer or part of a larger team, Next.js can help you build interactive, dynamic, and fast React applications."
+description: "Whether you're an individual developer or part of a larger team, Next.js can help you build interactive, dynamic, and fast React applications."
 image: "/images/image-1.jpg"
 date: "26/11/2024"
 author: "admin"